A Guide to Professional Legionella Testing

-Legionella risk assessments, monitoring and assessment programmes are important for a number of reasons.
-These are to identify the harmful bacteria and ensure that any issues have been resolved.
-It is a legal requirement that legionella risk assessments are carried out on water systems within a site by a qualified assessor in order to ensure that any required steps are taken to avoid issues with this harmful bacteria.
+Risk assessments, monitoring and assessment programmes help identify the presence of harmful Legionella bacteria and ensure that any issues are quickly resolved.
+It is a legal requirement that legionella risk assessments are carried out on water systems by a qualified assessor in order to ensure that any required steps are taken to avoid issues with this harmful bacteria.

 Carrying out regular risk assessments and monitoring for legionella is useful to ensure that there are no issues developing.
 One method used to assess issues with legionella on a site is microbiological sampling.
-This can provide detailed information on the water quality throughout different water systems on a site and allow for accurate risk assessments and monitoring of any issues with legionella.
+This can provide detailed information on the water quality throughout different water systems on a site and allow for accurate risk assessments and monitoring of any issues.

 Read more for some further information on the ways in which water treatment engineers can identify and remove legionella from water systems.